-Upon approval of an Applicant's application, the within six months of the Notification of Approval and submit the required documentation proving the completion of the Project.
+Upon approval of an Applicant's application, the Applicant must complete the Project within six months of the Notification of Approval and submit the required documentation proving the completion of the Project.
 All charging stations for which the incentive was approved must be in-service at the time of submission of the completion documentation.
 Once the Ministry has reviewed the documentation and confirmed compliance, it will provide the Recipient with the Program Funds.